CleverRaven/Cataclysm-DDA/COMPILING.md

 Navigate to the CDDA source code directory.

-Compile using make TILES=1 NATIVE=win32 LOCALIZE=0 and unless there are problems, it should produce a CDDA binary for you.
+Compile using `make TILES=1 NATIVE=win32 LOCALIZE=1` and unless there are problems, it should produce a CDDA binary for you.

+If you dont want tiles you can change `TILES` to 0.

+If you dont want localization you can change `LOCALIZE` to 0.